FAQs Folk Seminar 2014

 We will be offering a daily Bulgarian language class that will attempt to meet the needs of all the students who enroll.

 The class will be taught by Daria Mihalkova, a multi-lingual Bulgarian from Sofia who is also very involved with traditional dance in Bulgaria.
 While Daria will probably not be using this book in class, those of you who would like to work on your Bulgarian language before the Seminar might consider getting "Teach Yourself Bulgarian," which has an accompanying set of 2 CDs.
 If you are completely new to the language, it would be useful to familiarize yourself with the Bulgarian alphabet beforehand, to make optimal use of this short, week-long class.
 The new and improved book and CD are available through Amazon for $16.46 at: http://www.amazon.com/Teach-Yourself-Bulgarian-Conversation-Guide/dp/0071499350/ref=pd_sim_b_2.

 Food and lodging are not included in the Seminar "package."
 There are many accommodations and eateries close to the Music Academy, giving participants a variety of choices to suit their dietary and financial needs/desires.
 Public transportation is very cheap; taxis are common and inexpensive, by standards in North America and other parts of Europe.

-For full-time Seminar registrants, the cost of the Friday night Gala (July 26, 2013) is included in the registration fee.
-This event, which will take place at a restaurant just outside of Plovdiv, has fabulous food, live music and dancing.
-Round-trip transportation will be provided by the Seminar.
+For full-time Seminar registrants, the cost of the Friday night Gala (July 25, 2014) is included in the registration fee.
+Round-trip transportation will be provided by the Seminar for the Gala.